 You may experience some gritty discomfort in the operated eye soon after surgery and it may water in response to this.
 This is a normal response and these symptoms can be relieved by gently closing your eyes.
 Do not squeeze or rub your eyes.

-You may experience a mild headache postoperatively and can take analgesics if required.
+You may experience a mild headache after the operation, We recommend you take analgesics if required.

 Be careful to protect your eyes from soap, shampoo and the flow of water if you are showering or washing.